Azure-Samples/cognitive-services-android-customvision-sample/README.md

 *This sample is tested on Pixel devices*

 ### Compatibility
-For Tensorflow models exported **before May 1, 2018** you will need to subtract the mean values according to the table below based on your project's domain in Custom Vision:
+For Tensorflow models exported **before May 1, 2018** you will need to subtract the mean values according to the table below based on your project's domain in Custom Vision.
+These models don't have the normalization baked in.

 |  Project's Domain  | Mean Values (RGB) |
 |--------------------|-------------------|